Beyond Value Iteration for Parity Games: Strategy Iteration with Universal Trees: Label-Correcting Method for Computing the Least Fixed Point

 In this subsection, we apply Algorithm \ref{algo:Cramer} to succinct Strahler universal trees.
 Let us start by introducing the necessary definitions.
 The \emph{Strahler number} of a rooted tree $T$ is the largest height of a perfect binary tree that is a minor of $T$.
 For example, a perfect $(\ell,h)$-universal tree has Strahler number 0 if $\ell = 1$, and $h$ otherwise.

-\begin{defi} A \emph{$g$-Strahler $(\ell,h)$-universal tree} is an ordered tree $T'$ such that $T\sqsubseteq T'$ for every ordered tree $T$ of Strahler number at most $g$, height at most $h$, and with at most $\ell$ leaves, all at depth exactly $h$. \end{defi}
+\begin{defi} A \emph{$g$-Strahler $(\ell,h)$-universal tree} is an ordered tree $T'$ of height $h$ such that $T\sqsubseteq T'$ for every ordered tree $T$ of height $h$, Strahler number at most $g$, and with at most $\ell$ leaves, all at depth exactly $h$. \end{defi}